OasisLMF/OpenDataTransform/docs/_sources/components/1_setup/3_inputs.rst.txt

   :alt: An example config file

 The fields `mapping: input_format` and `mapping: output_format` are used to identify which mapping is used in the transformation.
-The field value must match the value given for `input_format` and `output_format` in the mapping files.
+The field value must match the value given for `input_format` and `output_format` in the mapping files (it does not reference the filename of the mapping file.
+In this example, the file is set up to transform data from AIR to OED format.

+Mapping files do not need to reside in the same folder as the config file.
+The code will look for the mapping in the same folder as the config file, but also in the local `OpenDataTransform/converter/data/mappings` folder - The files in this folder are published mapping files, for community use.
+If your local folder containing config files and input data files but does not contain mapping files, the code will search these files for a mapping containing the matching input_format and output_format contained in your config file.

+The fields `extractor: path` and `loader: path` refer tot he source file, and destination file, respectively.
+The fields can accept a full file path, but if the source and destination files refer to locations in the same folder as the config file, only the filename is needed (as shown).

 A config file can be used in command line execution, or loaded into the user interface.
 Alternatively the information can be prepared in the user interface and saved to a text file.